andylamp/moses/README.md

 OSes, care has been taken so that this code runs without any problems both on Windows-based machines as well as Unix-based ones.

-# Memory Limited, Streaming r-truncated SVD Method Comparison
+# Streaming, memory limited, r-truncated SVD Method Comparison

 In this instance we perform a comparison using both synthetic and real data against three methods which compute an approximate *memory-limited,